kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 | `kube_daemonset_updated_number_scheduled`            | `kube_daemonset_status_updated_number_scheduled`    |
 | `kube_hpa_*`            | `kube_horizontalpodautoscaler_*`    |

-Furthermore, the `envoy_` metrics exposed by the istio-sidecar running with every workload are not collected by default anymore.
+Furthermore, the `envoy_` metrics exposed by the Istio sidecar running with every workload are not collected by default anymore.
 However, we continue to collect the more relevant `istio_` metrics, which are used in the Istio-specific dashboards.
 It turned out that the `envoy_` metrics were helpful only in advanced troubleshooting scenarios and introduced too big a cardinality, resulting in big resource consumption.
 Still, you can enable them optionally.
 See [#issue 13659](https://github.com/kyma-project/kyma/issues/13659) for more details.

 ### Grafana dashboards improved

-Several improvements were applied to the dashboards that come with Grafana in Kyma.
+Several improvements were applied to the dashboards that come with Grafana in Kyma:

 - The Loki dashboard was improved by adding a new top section with the most relevant metrics displayed.
 - All dashboards were adjusted to the metric changes coming with the major upgrade of kube-state-metrics.